elysium-suite/cerberus/README.md

 # Cerberus

+> NOTE: Cerberus has been deprecated due to a lack of development.
+Please refer to the `aeacus` docs for details on how to configure your images.

 ### Project Description

 A GUI wrapper for Aeacus to assist with engine installation, image development, and vulnerability configuration.